bytestring-net/bevy_lunex/docs/src/3_quick_start.md

 `UiLink` is what is used to define the the custom hierarchy.
 It uses `/` as the separator.
 If any of the names don't internally exist inside the parent `UiTree`, it will create them.

-As you can see in the terminal (If you have enabled `debug` feature or added a `UiDebugPlugin`), the structure looks like this:
+As you can see in the terminal (If you have enabled `debug` feature or added the `UiDebugPlugin`), the structure looks like this:
 ```rust
 > MyUiSystem == Window [pos: (x: 0, y: 0) size: (x: 100%, y: 100%)]
     |-> Root == Window [pos: (x: 20, y: 20) size: (x: -40 + 100%, y: -40 + 100%)]